Home Theater Headphones Are A Good Idea

 If it does, all you would have to do is go into the TV menu to pair them, and you’ll be good to go.
 A lot of modern televisions have it.
 If it doesn’t though, you can still give your TV the ability via an external device.

-Now that you understand what to look for, would you like a few that I’d personally recommend?
+Now that you understand what to look for, what are a few that I’d personally recommend?

 My Top 3 Headphones